vinitkadam/manager/README.md

 NOTE:

-  	-- This app is made using react-native init and now create-react-native-app soit will not run on expo
+  	-- This app is made using react-native init and now create-react-native-app so it will not run on expo